fitzee/amiga-fuse/README.md

 # amiga-fuse

 Ever wanted to mount your old Amiga ADF disk images on your Mac or Linux box and actually edit them?
 Yeah, me too!
-I got tired of not being able to easily work with my Amiga disk images on modern systems, so I wrote this FUSE driver to solve that problem once and for all.
+I got tired of not being able to easily work with my Amiga disk images on modern systems, so I had an AI assistant help me create this FUSE driver to solve that problem once and for all.

 This lets you mount ADF files just like any other disk - you can browse them, edit files, create new ones, whatever you need.
 No more messing around with emulators just to copy a file or two.